absorb-it/openhab-blockly-nspanel/docs/blockLibrary_nspanel_cards_cardEntities.md

 ### Special Configuration for cardEntities

-- Add up to 4 different Entities to indicate different settings or enable some actions.
+- Add up to 6 different Entities to indicate different settings or enable some actions.
+The EU-version only supports up to 4 Entities.
 The Icon will be displayed together with the Name and the Value.
 Some Entities allow direct actions on the main page, others allow access to a sub-page with some options.
 - Choose any entity you like from the "NSPanel Entities" library:
   - [Entity Label](blockLibrary_nspanel_entities_label.md) - some Icon with a Label.
   - [Entity Button](blockLibrary_nspanel_entities_button.md) - has some additional Action trigger.